 Emma Johnson is one of the few clarinettists to have established a busy career as a solo performer which has taken her to major European, American and Asian venues as well as to Africa and Australasia.

 She is one of the UK’s biggest selling classical artists, having sold well over half a million albums.
-Her recent recording with the BBC Concert Orchestra, English Fantasy, has been listened to well over 600,000 times on Spotify and follows on from her classical chart-topping successes: Voyage and The Mozart Album on the Universal label.
+Her recent recording with the BBC Concert Orchestra, English Fantasy, has been downloaded over 850,000 times on Spotify and follows on from her classical chart-topping successes: Voyage and The Mozart Album on the Universal label.
 Johnson’s CD of sonatas by Brahms and Mendelssohn with John Lenehan was described as “definitive…triumphant…a landmark disc” in The Observer and her much admired recording of the Finzi Concerto was nominated for a Gramophone Award whilst Pastoral was chosen as CD of the Year by BBC Music Magazine.

 Emma has appeared as soloist with many of the world’s leading orchestras in repertoire which includes all the major clarinet works as well as pieces written especially for her by Sir John Dankworth, Will Todd and Michael Berkeley amongst others.